stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Charles was still absent.
 Mr. Ward mentioned that Dr. Allen had telephoned him to say that Charles would remain at Pawtuxet for some time, and that he must not be disturbed.
-This was necessary because Allen himself was suddenly called away for an indefinite period, leaving the researches in need of Charles&rsquo;s constant oversight.
+This was necessary because Allen himself was suddenly called away for an indefinite period, leaving the researches in need of Charles's constant oversight.
 Charles sent his best wishes, and regretted any bother his abrupt change of plans might have caused.
 In listening to this message Mr. Ward heard Dr.
-Allen&rsquo;s voice for the first time, and it seemed to excite some vague and elusive memory which could not be actually placed, but which was disturbing to the point of fearfulness.
+Allen's voice for the first time, and it seemed to excite some vague and elusive memory which could not be actually placed, but which was disturbing to the point of fearfulness.

   Faced by these baffling and contradictory reports, Dr. Willett was frankly at a loss what to do.
-The frantic earnestness of Charles&rsquo;s note was not to be denied, yet what could one think of its writer&rsquo;s immediate violation of his own expressed policy?
+The frantic earnestness of Charles's note was not to be denied, yet what could one think of its writer's immediate violation of his own expressed policy?
 Young Ward had written that his delvings had become blasphemous and menacing, that they and his bearded colleague must be extirpated at any cost, and that he himself would never return to their final scene; yet according to latest advices he had forgotten all this and was back in the thick of the